tawalabora/server-setup/.github/VARIABLES.md

 This file documents the available repository variables for the GitHub Actions deployment workflow.

-Note: The workflow always uses the repository and commit of the run.
-REPO_OWNER, REPO_NAME, and REPO_BRANCH are not read by the workflow and are only shown below for manual setup.
+**Note:** The workflow automatically uses the repository and commit that triggered the run.
+No manual configuration is needed for repository information.

 ## Required GitHub Secrets